babetCode/adrienbabet.com/content/_index.md

 {{< /cards >}}

 ## About
-I’m currently studying Kinesiology at Montana State University in Bozeman MT.
-Here, I’ve worked as an assistant in the Anatomy & Physiology cadaver lab, and conducted research in the Neuromuscular Biomechanics Laboratory.
+I’m currently studying Kinesiology at Montana State University.
+Here, I’ve worked as an assistant in the Anatomy & Physiology cadaver lab and conducted research in the Neuromuscular Biomechanics Laboratory.
 Outside of the classroom, I am vice-president of the Montana State University Nogi Jiu-Jitsu Club and work as a snowboard instructor during the winter.
 Whenever I can, I love coding in python and learning new sports.
-This website is intended as a learning tool for myself as well as to share my projects with others.

 ## More